How Can You Attract Customers to WhatsApp?

 IVR deflection will also ensure queue times are minimal since agents will be more productive, managing multiple WhatsApp conversations simultaneously.

 In Printed Ads, Catalogs, and Flyers (paid)

 WhatsApp is an easy way to move the offline customer journey online.
-While this might sound complicated, it really isn’t.
+While this might sound complicated, it isn’t.
 This is where the popular QR code proves its ease of use.
-For example, if your ad is advertising a new product, you can invite interested customers to contact you via WhatsApp, and share a link to the product demo video.
+For example, if your ad advertises a new product, you can invite interested customers to contact you via WhatsApp and share a link to the product demo video.
 Or, if it’s an ad from a restaurant, you can opt for your consumers to contact you to make a reservation.
 Whatever the use case, starting the conversation is easy as it simply entails adding a QR code with a wa.me link behind it!